Adèle Euphrasie Barbier

 Adèle Euphrasie Barbier (religious name Mother Mary of the Heart of Jesus) (4 January 1829 – 18 January 1893) was a New Zealand Roman Catholic religious sister, teacher and founder of a congregation of religious sisters.

 Adèle was born in Caen, France, on 4 January 1829.
 Adèle Euphrasie Barbier was the founder of Congregation of Our Lady of the Missions.

 She worked in a laundry when she was 13 and opened her own laundry at home when she was 17.

-She died in Westbere, Kent, England on 18 January 1893.

 Ever since she was a little girl Euphrasie had wanted to be a missionary.
 At 19 years of age she set off to Paris to join the congregation of the Sisters of Calvary which was just founded in 1840 by Fr Nicolas Chantome.
 On 6 August 1849 she became Sister Marie of the Heart of Jesus.

+In 1851, she travelled to London to learn English, in preparation for her missionary work.
+In 1860, she took over the Catherine Boys orphanage in Rectory Road, Deal, Kent, founding a convent which later ran St Ethelburga's and St. Mary's schools.

+From 1872-1886, she lived and worked in New Zealand, founding convents, schools and orphanages across the country.

+With three other sisters, she founded St Mary's Cathedral School in 1884 in Hamilton, which became Marian Catholic School on merging with Marist Intermediate in 1989.

+She died at St Ann's Convent in Westbere, Kent, England on 18 January 1893.